(Page last updated February 26, 2014)

 - Chlorhexidine Gel Versus Aqueous for Preventive Use on Umbilical Stump: A Randomized Noninferiority Trial.
 S Hodgins, K Thapa, L Khanal, et al. The Pediatric Infectious Disease Journal, November 2010.

-There are two available sources for purchase of 7.1% chlorhexidine digluconate for umbilical cord care at this time:
+At this time, there are two sources for purchase of 7.1% chlorhexidine digluconate for umbilical cord care:

-- Lomus Pharmaceuticals in Nepal (http://www.lomus.com.np/about_us.htm).
-They require a minimum lead time of 25 days.
+- Gel: Lomus Pharmaceuticals in Nepal.
+Lomus requires a minimum lead time of 25 days.

 The CWG believes that local production is one of the production strategies for producing chlorhexidine for cord care - locally owned manufacturers, multi-national companies based in low-resource countries, or regional manufacturers, as appropriate.
 7.1% chlorhexidine digluconate (delivering 4% chlorhexidine) is relatively easy to manufacture and local production allows low-resource countries to build local drug production capacity.